CatalinaBedoya1/PreworkTipCalculator/README.md

 ## Notes

-Some Challenges I faced was making an effective settigs page.
+Some Challenges I faced was making an effective settings page.
 After I learn more about SwiftUi I will improve the settings page.
 ## License

     Copyright [2021] [Catalina Bedoya]